 Director, UCI Community Resilience Projects

-Abby Reyes is the director of Community Resilience Projects in the Office of Sustainability at the University of California, Irvine.
-From 2013-2016, Ms. Reyes directed the UCI Sustainability Initiative.
-Ms. Reyes also is a co-Principal Investigator of the FloodRISE project, leading the Research Integration and Impact Team, and co-chair of the Faculty Engagement and Education Working Group of the UC Global Climate Leadership Council.
-In addition, she has provided facilitation and design services for the UC-CSU Knowledge Action Network on Transformative Climate and Sustainability Education, Salton Sea Initiative, UCI OCEANS, Research Justice Learning Community, Nexus 2014, and the Borrego Stewardship Council.
+Abby Reyes directs Community Resilience Projects in the Office of Sustainability at the University of California, Irvine.
+The projects create human infrastructure through which climate and sustainability solutions foster and reflect participation and leadership of underrepresented communities in our university and beyond.
+From 2013-2016, Abby directed the UCI Sustainability Initiative and was a co-Principal Investigator of the FloodRISE project, leading the Research Integration and Impact Team.
+She co-chairs the Faculty Engagement and Education Working Group of the UC Global Climate Leadership Council and oversees UCI’s Global Sustainability Resource Center.
+She has provided facilitation and design services for the UC-CSU Knowledge Action Network on Transformative Climate and Sustainability Education, UCI Salton Sea Initiative, UCI OCEANS, Research Justice Learning Community, Nexus 2014, the Borrego Stewardship Council, and is the lead trainer for UC climate and food fellows in transformative sustainability leadership.
+She has also facilitated advocacy and research collaboration with indigenous communities in California, Colombia, and the Philippines, and contributed to landmark international human rights and environmental cases in domestic federal courts.

 News about Abigail Reyes